Why It Works

 An Awesome Ajvar

 I ended up with four different ajvars, all with the same base ingredients.
-For each, the balance of red pepper, eggplant, and garlic were right on, so it came down to the nuances of each preparation.
+For each, the balance of red pepper, eggplant, and garlic was right on, so it came down to the nuances of each preparation.

 As I expected, the one prepared on the grill had a light but distinct smokiness that gave the sauce a unique depth.
 If you weren't tasting the two side-by-side, the non-grilled ajvar would seem pretty awesome, so I can see how it's easy to leave the grill out, especially since not everyone has one.
 Still, you'd be doing a disservice to yourself and your ajvar to not try to prepare it over a live wood fire.